DWI with Child Passenger Attorney in Houston

 The Texas legislature has been passing stricter laws related to drunk driving.
 In fact, in 2003, the Texas legislature enhanced the punishment for DWI with a child passenger younger than 15 in the vehicle.
 DWI with a child passenger is now a state felony offense instead of a misdemeanor as it was previously classed.
-According to Texas Penal Code Chapter 12 § 49.045, an arrest for drunk driving with a child in the car means an automatic 180-day license suspension, up to $10k in fines, 2 years in jail, and the possibility of additional child endangerment charges.

 If you are facing this situation, you need a reliable attorney in Houston who has experience representing drivers arrested for DWI with children in the car.
 Johnson, Johnson & Baer, P.C. is prepared to build a strong case on your behalf.

 There are only very specific circumstances in which a person can be forced to submit a BAC test in Texas.
 When someone is accused of driving while intoxicated with a child in the car, law enforcement can force the driver to submit to a blood or breath test without their consent.
 This means the test can be used as evidence in court in most cases unless the defense attorney can find a way to exclude it from evidence.

 A specimen may be excluded if:

 - It was illegally obtained

 - It was contaminated

 - The testing equipment was not properly maintained

 - The test was not administered by a qualified professional